Quantifying the Impact of Label Noise on Federated Learning: Numerical Results

 We run 2-client experiments with FedAvg algorithm on MNIST dataset.
 We study a 2-client setting for multiple considerations. \begin{itemize} \item 2-client setting exists in practice.
 In cross-silo FL, clients could be enterprises, and each client could provide abundant data, so the total number of clients is relatively small.
 For example, since 2019, two insurance companies, Swiss Re and WeBank, have collaborated on federated learning \cite{b58}. \item This experiment serves as a starting point and gives us a thorough pedagogical understanding of the impact of label noise.
-We will study the 4-client case later in Section~\ref{subsec:4client-experiment}. \end{itemize}
+We will study the 4-client and 15-client cases in the next subsection. \end{itemize}

 We generate the local datasets for two clients by dividing the whole dataset into two equally-sized parts.
 We add label noise to local datasets by uniformly flipping some instances' labels to other class labels.
 Each client has different noise levels.
 Denote the noise level of client $i$ as $\mathrm{wp}_i$, then $(\mathrm{wp}_1,\mathrm{wp}_2)\in\{0\%,10\%,20\%,\dots,80\%,90\%\}^2$.
 Pathological noise levels (greater than $50\%$) have been studied in supervised learning settings \cite{AAAI2022_90percentNoise}.
 We illustrate the test accuracy of global models under different degrees of label noise as bar charts in Fig~\ref{fig:2client-thing}.
 To verify the linear trend of test accuracy, we perform linear regression and visualize the result in Fig~\ref{fig:2client-regression}.